Mathematics Genealogy Project: Origin of the database

 The project grew out of founder Harry Coonce's desire to know the name of his advisor's advisor.
 Coonce was Professor of Mathematics at Minnesota State University, Mankato, at the time of the project's founding, and the project went online there in the autumn of 1997.
 Coonce retired from Mankato in 1999, and in the autumn of 2002 the university decided that it would no longer support the project.
 The project relocated at that time to North Dakota State University.
 Since 2003, the project has also operated under the auspices of the American Mathematical Society and in 2005 it received a grant from the Clay Mathematics Institute.
-Harry Coonce has been assisted by Mitchel T. Keller, Assistant Professor at Morningside College.
+Harry Coonce was assisted by Mitchel T. Keller, Assistant Professor at Morningside College.
 Keller is currently the managing director of the project.

 Mission and scope

 The Mathematics Genealogy Mission statement: "Throughout this project when we use the word 'mathematics' or 'mathematician' we mean that word in a very inclusive sense.
 Thus, all relevant data from statistics, computer science, philosophy or operations research is welcome."

 The genealogy information is obtained from sources such as Dissertation Abstracts International and Notices of the American Mathematical Society, but may be supplied by anyone via the project's website.
 The searchable database contains the name of the mathematician, university which awarded the degree, year when the degree was awarded, title of the dissertation, names of the advisor and second advisor, a flag of the country where the degree was awarded, a listing of doctoral students, and a count of academic descendants.
 Some historically significant figures who lacked a doctoral degree are listed, notably Joseph-Louis Lagrange and Isaac Newton.

 The oldest chronological entries in the project are Abu Sahl 'Isa ibn Yahya al-Masihi (who died c.
 1010) and his student Ibn Sina, commonly known in the West as Avicenna.
-They each have, as of May 2024, more than 220,000 descendants in the genealogy.
+They each have, as of September 2026, more than 245,000 descendants in the genealogy.